-Gingivitis can be caused by various infectious or systemic diseases, including feline leukemia virus, feline immunodeficiency virus, feline calicivirus, and autoimmune diseases.
-It is more often caused by food and bacteria build up on and around the teeth.
+Gingivitis can be caused by various infectious or systemic diseases.
+To name a few, feline leukemia virus, feline immunodeficiency virus, feline calicivirus, and autoimmune diseases.
+Food and bacteria build up on and around the teeth is usually the culprit.
 Think of gingivitis on a cat the same way you would a human.
 If you don’t floss and brush your teeth daily, you will end up with gingivitis or worse, periodontal disease.

 The most common symptoms of feline gingivitis are: